 Downside: nothing changes, harder to view/manage your accounts, easy to forget about it.

 Transferring your 401(k) to your new job is like a 401(k) to 401(k) rollover.
 Depending on the set up of your new plan, it’s probably a better option than leaving it behind but might not be as beneficial as rolling your 401(k) to an IRA.
 Check the plan documents of your new employer’s 401(k) to confirm the plan accepts incoming rollovers.

-- Your two plans are together: this makes it easier to manage and invest consistently.
+- Consolidate: this makes it easier to manage and invest consistently.
 You can’t forget about your old retirement plan because you took it with you.

 - Your investment options may be limited or worse than your old plan

-- You can’t roll the money back once you roll it in.
+- Final: you can’t roll the money back once you roll it in.
 Your assets will have to stay in the plan until you switch jobs again